History

 beneath the sea in and around the shoal.
 Since 1876 the

-shoal had been lit by a lightship during most of the year,
+shoal had been lit by a lightship during most of the

 The Lighthouse Board decided to erect a lighthouse on

 the location.
-Many plans were submitted to the Board, but
+Many plans were submitted to the Board,

-Major D. P. Heap, in 1883.
+engineer, Major D. P. Heap, in 1883.

 Heap proposed to build a lighthouse with a caisson

-construction of a cast-iron cylinder 73 feet high with a 35
+construction of a cast-iron cylinder 73 feet high with a

-foot diameter, composed of 1.50" thick iron plates each 6
+35 foot diameter, composed of 1.50" thick iron plates

-The government supplied the materials and requested bids
+The government supplied the materials and requested

-caisson by means of a pneumatic process.
+to sink the caisson by means of a pneumatic process.

 A square wooden working caisson was constructed on the

 shore.
-It measured 40 foot square, 5 feet thick, with walls
+It measured 40 foot square, 5 feet thick, with

-7 feet high around all four sides.
+walls 7 feet high around all four sides.
 The water-tight

 structure was roofed on top and open at the bottom.
 The